-Your physical therapist will match your treatment activities and intensity to your symptoms, and educate you on appropriate use of the affected arm.
+- Education: Your physical therapist will match your treatment activities and intensity to your symptoms, and educate you on the appropriate use of the affected arm.
 Your therapist will carefully monitor your progress to ensure a safe healing procedure is followed.

 The focus of treatment during phase 3 is on the return of motion.
 Treatment may include: